kleineluka/backlace/README.md

 - `Backlace_Forward.cginc`, `Backlace_Outline.cginc`, `Backlace_Shadow.cginc`, `Backlace_Meta.cginc`, and `Backlace_Geometry.cginc` (optional, not used by default) contain the various passes of the shader.
 - `Backlace_Vertex.cginc` and `Backlace_Fragment.cginc` contain the vertex and fragment shaders for the Forward pass.
 - `Backlace_Lighting.cginc` contains the various lighting modes, while `Backlace_Shading.cginc` contains the various surface properties and shading code.
-- `Backlace_Effects.cginc` contains the various effects exclusive to the Fun variant.
+- `Backlace_Effects.cginc` contains the various effects that are typically gatekeeped by keywords.
 - `Backlace_Keywords.cginc`, `Backlace_Properties.cginc`, and `Backlace_Universal.cginc` contain various helper code used throughout the shader.
 - Third-party code (such as AudioLink) go into their own files, such as `Backlace_AudioLink.cginc`.